kaitmkarl/kaitmkarl.github.io/_publications/2015-10-01-paper-title-number-3.md

 date: 2025-10-01
 venue: 'upcoming'

 citation: 'Karl, K.M.
 Martinez, A. Davis, M.A.
 Repp, R. and Schuett, G.W.
-(2025). &quot;Climate-driven shifts in overwintering behavior of Western Diamondback Rattlesnakes (Crotalus atrox) in the Sonoran Desert &quot; <i>Journal</i>.
+(2025). &quot;Climate-driven shifts in overwintering behavior of Western Diamondback Rattlesnakes (Crotalus atrox) in the Sonoran Desert.&quot; <i> Proceedings of the Royal Society B (in prep) </i>.
 1(3).'
 ---
 ABSTRACT